First Timer’s Guide to Oahu

 We usually stay at resorts whenever we visit Hawaii.
 But this time we stayed at an Airbnb, located a few miles away from Waikiki.
 The main reason why was because of the ridiculous fees the hotels are charging.
 Aside from the unavoidable resort fees around $25-40 per day, they have a separate parking fee for $25-$30 per day.
 I just couldn’t justify paying for all those fees when we can use it for something else like food or activities.
 But if that’s not an issue for you then by all means go ahead and splurge!
 You’re on vacation after all.
 Here are some hotels that almost made the cut:

 - The Surfjack Hotel & Swim Club $$

 – I love this place!
 Next time we visit Oahu, we’re definitely staying here even for just a day or two.

 - Waikiki Beach

-– Right after we got settled in and done some grocery shopping, we went straight to the famed Waikiki Beach for sunset.
+– Our first stop was Waikiki Beach for sunset.
 I just had to see what the fuss is all about.
 I must say it’s definitely the busiest beach I’ve been to in Hawaii.
 Since it was too crowded to go for a swim, we just took a stroll down the beach walk and enjoyed the view of Diamond Head from afar.

 I know some people (including myself) may judge Oahu hastily based on Waikiki.
 My advice to you is rent a car and drive around the island.
 Don’t spend all of your time here.
 You have to explore the other parts of Oahu!